bartvanackooij/adventofcode2020/README.md

-# Advent of code 2020
+# Advent of Code 2020

 Repository for the answers for the 2020 advent of code in Go*.